nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 4.1.5 Tab Switcher
 (Zhen Teng)

-The tab switcher contains clearly marked tabs: `Student`, `Mission`, `Quest`, `Consultation`, `Mastery Check`, `Task `.
+The tab switcher contains clearly marked tabs: `Student`, `Mission`, `Quest`, `Consultation`, `Mastery Check`, `Task`.
 Clicking on each tab brings up the information list for the corresponding field.
-For instance, clicking on the `Students` tab will bring up the list of `Students` from your class.
+For instance, clicking on the `Student` tab will bring up the list of `Students` from your class.

 `Todo`, `Event` and `Deadline` are all variants of `Task`.